-Story belongs to Disney.
+Original film belongs to Disney.

-Reviews are welcomed.
+Respectful comments and Constructive reviews are welcomed.
 And thanks for the time!

 But my three targets had already been sentenced to hang for the discovery of their outlawed practices and treason by my own remaining kin.
 And yet somehow, that very fact only caused me to feel especially worse than before.
 It pained me to acknowledge that they could not recognize my presence, could not see my face under my new unwanted mask, and could not hear my cries beyond the yowls which emitted from my mouth.
 (The village regarded my image as an omen bringing them poor fortune.
 Surely a fiend like me showing up at the witches' gravesite just had to be one of their Familiars.)

-So, unknownst to Salem's colony, I was forced to watch them die out as well from afar, one by one.
+So, unknownst to Salem's colony, I was forced to watch them die out as well from afar one by one.
 Good Lord, how I wished that I could have given anything and everything to meet my parents once more in person, to know that they had forgiven me since I'd failed to defend my sister's life.

 And oh, did I try to touch the handle of Death's Door ever to no avail...

 Many of my first few days—first few years, even—were spent calculating suicide missions.
-From plummeting from rugged cliffs to aggravating a grumpy fox strolling nearby, I tested out all the possibilities.
+From plummeting from rugged cliffs to aggravating a hungry fox strolling nearby, I tested out all the possibilities.
 And as horrid as it may had seemed, I was plainly desperate to escape my curse.
 Although at the end of every day, life somehow still clung to me as if it was the Plague in disguise.

-I, however, had finally decided to just accept what was, just was, for it was clear that the magic had the upper hand in this circumstance.
+I finally decided to just accept what was, just was, for it was clear that the magic had the upper hand in this circumstance.

-Following a number of fanged hisses and clawing swipes of warning aimed at those who challenged my laws, the point was finally made clear: do not trespass here!
+After a number of fanged hisses and clawing swipes of warning aimed at those who challenged my laws, the point was finally made clear: do not trespass here!
 Fresh rumors of my whereabouts began to cycle and alternate among the young people over and over.
 Every now and then my inner curiosity persuaded me to trail a crowd of wondering adolescents.
 I leapt branch to branch, using the leaves as my cloak so I could listen in on their imaginative gossip...
 Could I have been the Binx boy who disappeared without a single trace upon that fateful All Hallows night?
 Some assumed so, but none of them were quite valiant enough to venture all the way back to prove it.
 And after a while, rather ironically, my title ranged from a simple groundskeeper to an aggressive, rabid little beast who should have been kept away from innocent small children.

 And by now, my life started to feel incredibly hollow again.
-My anxious yearning had steadily distorted into absolute sorrow, triggering my small beating heart to pour out everything it'd been harboring in so tightly, up till I wasn't left with anything but temperamental indifference.
+My anxious yearning had steadily distorted into absolute sorrow, triggering my small beating heart to pour out everything it'd been harboring in so tightly, up till I wasn't left with anything but indifference.

 Honestly, there were days when I had felt more creature than human.

-Nevertheless upon this current All Hollow's Eve, things suddenly took a dramatic turn as it happened.
+Nevertheless upon this current All Hallow's Eve, things suddenly took a dramatic turn as it happened.
 The Black Flame Candle, sacred to all things dark, had been ignited at last, by yet another skeptical airhead.

-"Nice going, Max."
 That was my first sarcastic comment I managed to let out in centuries.